mahrusj2828/apcsa-freedom-project/tool/learning-log.md

 * Going to try to learn how to add depth to the background

 ### 12/1/24
-* Learned how to use depth to certaib backgrounds using `ParallaxLayer` nodes and set different `motion_scale` values for each `ParallaxLayer`
+* Learned how to use depth to certain backgrounds using `ParallaxLayer` nodes and set different `motion_scale` values for each `ParallaxLayer`
 * Learned how to make shadows using `Light2D` and `LightOccluder2D` and added a texture to create a light source
 * Going to try to learn how to make the screen shake when a certain action happens